Department and Faculty

 Our Pediatric Infectious Diseases Fellowship is a fully funded three-year program designed to provide clinical, research, and teaching experiences that enable you to follow your chosen career path.
 Through inpatient and outpatient rotations, you learn about a wide spectrum of infections.

 Our relationship with colleagues in the adult Division of Infectious Diseases and the Clinical Microbiology and Clinical Immunology laboratories allows you to learn from world experts in cardiac infections, bone and joint infections, opportunistic infections in immunocompromised hosts, and state-of-the-art molecular diagnostics.

 During your research time, you have the opportunity to conduct laboratory-based or clinical research with mentors within the pediatric and adult infectious disease divisions and throughout Mayo Clinic.
 You can obtain a postdoctoral master's degree or postdoctoral diploma in clinical and translational science through the Mayo Clinic Center for Clinical and Translational Science.

 You also have the opportunity to participate in off-site electives tailored to your interests — from international electives about HIV, tuberculosis, and sexually transmitted infections to rotations in other U.S. centers or local public health departments.

 Lastly, you have ample opportunities to enhance your skills as a clinician-educator by teaching medical students and residents during clinical rotations or didactic sessions and through teaching skills courses.

 In summary, our Pediatric Infectious Diseases Fellowship provides you with outstanding clinical and research experiences and mentorship to prepare you for a rewarding future in pediatric infectious diseases, whether you envision a career focused on patient care, research, medical education or public health.

-Please do not hesitate to contact us with questions.
+Please do not hesitate to contact me with questions.